Use parallel mode to fan-in and fan-out your step dependencies

 - Full parallel mode

 You can find the example Spring boot application on GitHub.
-It is a simple Hello World application that has several different types of tests we will be using to run using Codefresh’s parallel mode.
+It is a simple Hello World application with several different types of tests we will use to run using Codefresh’s parallel mode.

 Our pipeline will have five stages: setup, start, web-tests, smoke, and end:

-You should be able to copy and paste this YAML in the in-line editor of the Codefresh UI.
+You should be able to copy and paste this YAML in the in-line editor in the Codefresh UI.
 It will automatically clone the project for you.